lkolder/SchoolDistrictDatabase/README.md

 The files in the repo were used to test this application to ensure all of its intedended user commands worked as expected.

+The project gave an opportunity to learn about and implement Red Black Trees.